 Make the Home Safer, Room by Room

-• Floors: remove or secure throw and area rugs (fix carpets firmly to the floor), and clear clutter and other tripping hazards.
+• Floors: remove or secure throw and area rugs, fasten carpets firmly to the floor, and clear clutter and cords from walkways.

-• Lighting: improve lighting throughout the home, especially at the top and bottom of stairs, and add night lights in hallways and bathrooms.
+• Lighting: brighten the whole home, especially at the top and bottom of stairs, and add night lights in hallways, bathrooms, and bedrooms.

 • Stairs: put secure handrails on both sides.

-You don't have to do it all at once.
-The bathroom and the stairs are usually where the most dangerous falls happen, so start there.
+You really do not have to do it all in one weekend.
+The bathroom and the stairs are where the most dangerous falls tend to happen, so if you do nothing else, start there.

 Where to Get Help

-• A doctor or physical therapist can assess fall risk and recommend assistive devices, and a physical or occupational therapist can teach safe use of those devices and recommend home-safety changes.
+A Doctor, Physical Therapist, or Occupational Therapist A doctor or physical therapist can assess fall risk and recommend assistive devices; a physical or occupational therapist can teach safe use of those devices and suggest home-safety changes.

 FAQ